 simple sugars such as glucose or dextrose.
 This makes it valuable for

-particularly important for athletes training more than once a day or those
+vital for athletes training more than once a day or those

-whose training depletes glycogen heavily such as endurance athletes.
+whose training depletes glycogen heavily, such as endurance athletes.
 Anaerobic athletes will often use waxy maize starch combined with

-creatine, and free form amino acids in supplements such as MHP Dark
+creatine, and free-form amino acids in supplements

 to promote the simultaneous replenishment of glycogen, protein

 and creatine.
 This offers an added benefit over waxy maize alone by

 targeting muscular and phosphate recovery and just glycogen

 - Whey Protein has the highest biological value of all

 proteins, making it highly prized by athletes.
 There are many different Whey protein types with whey concentrate, and whey isolate is